 NOTE: We will install the meters for you.
 Please call us for details or order installation together with your meter.

-The PPL23GT is a compact, single-phase, keypad-based, prepayment electricity meter in British Standard (BS) housing, SABS approved.
+The PPL23GT is a compact, single-phase, keypad-based, prepayment electricity meter, SABS approved.
 It is suitable for new reticulation as well as retrofitting of existing electro-mechanical meters, for example, Ferraris meters.
 The meter is easy to install and boasts a large easy-to-read, language-independent display and a host of software features.

 User interaction with the meter and access to meter information (such as a low credit warning, energy consumption, and load contactor status) are available using the keypad and large LCD display.

 Principle of operation: Meter Modes